-In my current class, Intro to Digital Photography, I teach a lot of basics.
-I point out the effects of changing this, changing that, chaining the other, and how best to take advantage of those effects.
-One thing we discussed last night was shutter speed, and everyone had fun waving their hands in front of each other at 1/8th of a second, then at 1/500th of a second, to get a clearer idea how shutter speed is one key component in building an image.
+In Intro to Digital Photography, I teach a lot of basics.
+I point out the effects of changing this, changing that, changing the other, and how best to take advantage of the result.
+One thing we discussed recently was shutter speed, and everyone had fun waving their hands in front of each other at 1/8th of a second, then at 1/500th of a second, to get a clearer idea how shutter speed is one key component in building an image.

 Since I live in the world of photographing people (mostly) for a living, I tend to come down on the side of faster shutter speeds.
 Lots of people are fast, from toddlers to professional athletes, and most of the time I try to freeze the action of their movements to illustrate what they are doing for our readers.

-One of my students asked me last night, “Richard, what’s a good shutter speed if I want to show movement?”
+One of my students asked me, “Richard, what’s a good shutter speed if I want to show movement?”

 It’s a great question with a not-as-great answer: practice.
 Every time we try to illustrate movement, the scene and subjects are a little different, so my advice is to keep experimenting, but with the notion in mind that in photography, a half a second is a really long time, and a minute is an eternity.